Deltona massacre: Events precipitating the attack

 Victorino had been arrested July 29, 2004 for assaulting another man, but posted bail the next day.
 Richard Burrow, Victorino's probation officer, was notified of the arrest and was required to file a report to a judge detailing the arrest within 48 hours.
 This report could have sent Victorino back to jail on a probation violation.
 Paul Hayes, Burrow's supervisor, did not receive the report until August 4, and a judge did not receive it until August 6, after the massacre.
 In addition, Victorino met with Burrow on August 5.
 At this point, Burrow had the legal authority to conduct a "warrant-less" arrest on Victorino, and according to department officials should have done so.
 Instead, Victorino remained free.
 As a result, Hayes and Burrow were fired on August 9, along with two top administrators.

-The attack
+Murders

 Jonathan Gleason was on the recliner when the men stormed the house, and was fatally stabbed in the neck by Hunter.
 Victorino beat Francisco "Flaco" Ayo-Roman with an aluminum bat.
 Tito Gonzalez was murdered by Hunter, who fatally beat him in the head with a bat and stabbed him multiple times in the chest and stomach.

 After Erin Belanger was beaten to death, Troy Victorino sexually abused her body.
 Anthony Vega was bludgeoned and stabbed in the throat by Victorino in the master bedroom near his girlfriend, Michelle Ann Nathan, who hid in a closet until discovered by Hunter who bludgeoned and stabbed her to death.

 Belanger's pet dachshund, George, was intentionally stomped to death during the attack.